algomaschine/Flask-Movie-Database/README.md

 # Flask movie database

-<p><b>Technologies:</b> Flask, SQLAlchemy, SQLite, Docker.</p>

-This is a Flask API for an online movie database with authentication and the CRUD for movies, directors, genres and users.
+Flask REST API for a movie database.
+Provides CRUD for users, movies, genres, and directors, and also allows users to add movies to their favorites.

+API uses an SQLite database with SQLAlchemy.
+It has authorization and authentication services with JWT and SHA-256 for password hashing.
+Also has tests, a Dockerfile, a docker-compose file, a GitHub Actions script for CI/CD development, and Swagger documentation.

 The base structure of the API (like config factory, container, base DAO/service layers for base models, and overall module structure) was provided by the course tutors.

 ## How to run:
 1. Copy the repository to your computer